gravitational/teleport/docs/admin-guide.md

 ```

 Now you should be able to create Teleport users whose identity is managed by Google.
-Assuming your company domain is `example.com` and it's hosted on Google Apps, lets
+Assuming your company domain is `example.com` and it's hosted on Google Apps, let's
 create a new Teleport user "sasha" with an email address `sasha@example.com` and allow
 him to login as `root` to Teleport nodes: